denny-imanuel/MavenDocker/Readme.md

 # Maven Docker

-This project shows how to dockerize Java Maven application
+This project shows how to dockerize Java console application that was built using Maven configuration setup.

 ## Requirements